 72°C for 5 minutes

-Hold at 4°C
+Hold at 4°C.

-PCR product was purified using AMPure XP beads as described above (in Preparation of capturing template).
-Finally, it was dissolved in 20 µl TE buffer.
+The PCR product was purified using AMPure XP beads as described above (in Preparation of capturing template).
+Finally, the product was dissolved in 20 µl TE buffer.

-Using the purified PCR product from captured DNA as capturing template, repeat the primer extension, streptavidin beads-capture, washing and PCR amplification procedure, again.
+Using the purified PCR product from the captured DNA as the capturing template, the primer extension, streptavidin beads-capture, washing and PCR amplification procedure were repeated.

-Collected purified DNA fragments (PCR product) from second capturing reaction were cloned using Zero Blunt TOPO PCR cloning kit.
+The collected purified DNA fragments (PCR product) from the second capturing reaction were cloned using Zero Blunt TOPO PCR cloning kit.